 The Importance of Psychographics

-Sample delivery methods include: special events, consumer intercept in-store or near store, newspaper or magazine inserts and direct mail.
+Sample delivery methods include special events, in-store or near store distribution, newspaper or magazine inserts, and direct mail.

 Focusing on the Target

-The expense of getting your product into the hands of your ideal customer is correlated to the directness of the approach.
-Hiring a team of people to hand deliver a sample at a special event will be more expensive than delivering the sample in a direct mail campaign.
-The distribution method will depend on the type of product being sampled and the consumer psychographics.
+The expense of getting your product into the hands of your ideal customer is something you can greatly control through your choice of distribution method.
+For example, hiring a team of people to hand deliver a sample at a special event will be more expensive than delivering the sample in a direct mail campaign.
+You still need to choose the distribution method carefully, not just considering the cost.
+It also depends on the type of product and the consumer psychographics.

-US Post Office sponsored research indicates that 81% of consumers said they would try a product after receiving it and an equal amount would respond to a post card free sample offer by going online to register for it.
-Direct mail is among the most efficient ways to deliver a free sample Establishing metrics for direct mail campaigns allow you to test demographic lists, their response to different marketing copy and the results of subsequent direct mail or other promotional offers.
+Direct mail is among the most efficient ways to deliver a free sample Establishing metrics for direct mail campaigns allow you to test demographic lists, their response to the different marketing copy, and the results of subsequent direct mail or other promotional offers.

-Product Sampling apps are a growing trend.
-Consumers sign on through a major publications and social networks by offering their demographic profile.
-Sampling campaigns are targeted to a specific consumer segment and measurement is focused on samples received.
-Product samplers may have access to the data to reach-out to the consumer and/or track purchase action.
+Product sampling apps are a growing trend.
+Consumers offer their demographic profile when they sign into the app.
+Campaigns target a specific consumer segment, and measurement focuses on the samples received.
+You then have access to the data to reach out to the consumer and/or track purchase action.